-- What has happened - What the impact has been on those involved: i.e. who has been affected and in what ways they have been affected - What needs to happen to put things right or to make things better in the future

-Staff will spend time to apply a restorative and pastoral approach regulation, support the child to use their regulation strategies (e.g. kicking a football, having a cold drink, eating something crunchy, time in a calm room).
+- What has happened - What the impact has been on those involved: i.e. who has been affected and in what ways they have been affected - What needs to happen to put things right or to make things better in the future regulation, support the child to use their regulation strategies (e.g. kicking a football, having a cold drink, eating something crunchy, time in a calm room).
 Then give praise for the use of regulation skills.